-Early Warning Signs of Cataracts.
+Early Warning Symptoms of Cataracts.
 What to Look Out for if You Are at Risk

 A cataract is a cloudy area of the lens that can impact vision.
 This eye condition occurs as proteins in the eye break down, clump together, and gather in the lens.
 As a result, the image that reaches the retina becomes distorted.